 A Moon Landing In 2024?
-NASA Says It'll Happen, Others Say: No Way
+NASA Says It'll Happen; Others Say: No Way

 This effort to meet an ambitious deadline set by the Trump administration last year faces widespread skepticism in the aerospace community, even as the new head of human spaceflight at NASA insists that it can succeed.

-No one has been to the moon since 1972, even though, back in 2004, then-President George W. Bush laid out a several goals for NASA, including a "return to the moon by 2020 as the launching point for missions beyond."
+No one has been to the moon since 1972, even though, back in 2004, then-President George W. Bush laid out several goals for NASA, including a "return to the moon by 2020 as the launching point for missions beyond."

 In March of 2019, however, Vice President Pence announced that "it is the stated policy of this administration and the United States of America to return American astronauts to the moon within the next five years."